phossa2/framework/README.md

     - <a name="config"></a>`configure`

-      Configurations are grouped into files and located in one directory of the framework `config/`.
+      Configurations are grouped into files and located in the directory `config/`.

       See [phossa2/config][phossa2/config] for detail.